 So ask yourself, “What are they good at?
 What do they enjoy?” and look for ways to build your homeschool around those strengths.

 7. Connect with other homeschoolers virtually and locally.
 Both kinds of connections have advantages.
+Click on the link for details.

 Then you’re ready to make a plan for your year, quarter, week and day, as described in chapter 15 of Homeschooling Your Struggling Learner.